Stephen Huddleston, MD

 Dr. Huddleston was born in Houston, Texas August 24, 1982 where he attended River Oaks Baptist then The John Cooper School.
 In high school, he helped found and oversee John Cooper’s inaugural Habitat for Humanity project resulting in the construction of two homes.
 After graduating high school, he moved to College Station, TX in 2001 to attend Texas A&M University where he graduated early with a degree in Biology.

 Clinical trials are the key to advancing new treatments for retinal diseases.
-Dr. Huddleston serves as a clinical investigator for: Alcon, Allergan, Genentech, Regenxbio, and Regeneron.
-Dr Huddleston oversees the more than eighty patients currently enrolled in clinical trials at Charles Retina Institute and serves as a principal investigator in over a dozen active studies.
+Dr. Huddleston serves as a clinical investigator for: Alcon, Allergan, Genentech, Regenxbio, Regeneron, and many other companies developing new therapies for retinal disease.
+Dr. Huddleston oversees the more than one hundred patients currently enrolled in clinical trials at Charles Retina Institute and serves as a principal investigator in over two dozen active studies.
 Each trial is carefully selected based on the strength of the underlying science and the potential benefit to Charles Retina Institute patients.
+Eylea, Beovu, Lucentis, Vabysmo, and Susvimo were all developed with Dr. Huddleston serving as a principal investigator.

 Following the legacy of his mentor Dr. Steve Charles, Dr. Huddleston is committed to excellence and innovation in the field of retina surgery.
-He has performed over 3,000 retinal surgeries with approximately 600 performed yearly.
-He is the co-author, with Dr. Charles, on the latest addition of Vitreous Microsurgery.
+He has performed over 4,000 retinal surgeries with over 600 performed yearly.
+He performs more vitreoretinal surgeries yearly than all but one other surgeon in the United States, with that surgeon being his mentor, Dr. Steve Charles.
+He is the co-author with Dr. Charles on the latest edition of Vitreous Microsurgery, a textbook which has been in publication for almost forty years and is considered by most to be the authoritative book for advanced retinal surgical techniques.